 - Implement due diligence processes and mitigation plans to support that policy.

 - Comply with our Supplier Code of Conduct.

-- Use the Garmin Conflict Minerals Training Program to train and instruct their applicable employees.
+- Use the Garmin Conflict Minerals Training Program to train and instruct applicable employees.

 - Source materials from socially responsible suppliers.